IELTS Writing Examples: 200+ Advanced Vocabulary & Collocations for Band 9 Essays

 • Ecological footprint (n): impact of human activities measured in terms of area of biologically productive land and water

-• Anthropogenic (adj): originating from human activity
+• Anthropogenic (adj): originating from human activity, useful in IELTS writing examples

 Education and Learning